What is COVID-19?

 All of Canada’s major banks have indicated an intention to remain open.
 Similar to other businesses, the banks may be working with reduced staff or locations and there may be delays in processing requests.

-Due to the focus on self-isolation and preventing further spread of COVID-19, there may be issues with clients not being able to meet with lawyers - or vice versa.
-Remote meetings are still a great option during this time (both in real estate and for your mortgage professional) and can be held via phone or video conference with a plan to provide any sworn documents aat a later date.
-If you do meet in-person, don't shake hands, sit as far apart as possible and be sure to wash your hands after leaving any unfamiliar environments.
+Due to the focus on self-isolation and preventing further spread of COVID-19, there may be issues with clients not being able to meet with lawyers/notaries – or vice versa.
+Remote meetings are still a great option during this time (both in real estate and for your mortgage professional) and can be held via phone or video conference with a plan to provide any sworn documents at a later date.
+If you do meet in-person, don’t shake hands, sit as far apart as possible and be sure to wash your hands after leaving any unfamiliar environments.

 There have been recommendations that people limit in-person interactions, work from home if possible and not go out for ‘non-essential’ reasons.
 It is now very possible that municipalities may close their offices or work with reduced staff and that delays in receiving compliance information, permits and municipal agreements may be experienced.